AI Agent Index

 Limitations

-• Thin independent evidence base limits procurement confidence: 4 Trustpilot reviews at 3.6 and 0 G2 reviews as of June 2026, making third-party validation harder than for Elicit ($12/month), Scite.ai ($12/month), or SciSpace ($12/month) which have established review profiles.
+• Thin independent evidence base limits procurement confidence: 4 Trustpilot reviews at 3.6 and 0 G2 reviews as of mid-2026, making third-party validation harder than for Elicit ($49/mo billed annually), Scite.ai ($12/mo billed annually), or SciSpace ($12/mo billed annually), which have established review profiles.

-• Variable AI usage caps create unpredictable costs during high-volume research: Lite and Go tiers operate on monthly usage limits rather than unlimited access, while ChatGPT ($20/month) and Perplexity Pro ($20/month) offer flatter-rate AI research access for high-frequency users.
+• Variable AI usage caps create unpredictable costs during high-volume research: Lite and Go tiers operate on daily upload and usage limits rather than unlimited access, while ChatGPT ($20/mo) and Perplexity ($17/mo billed annually) offer flatter-rate AI research access for high-frequency users.

 Elicit